gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 TBD

-### Story - Tooling API provides EclipseProject model for a workspace containing projects for multiple Gradle builds
+### Story - Tooling API provides EclipseProject model for a composite containing multiple Gradle builds

-This story will enhance the implementation of `EclipseWorkspace` to support multiple `ProjectConnection` instances being added to the workspace.
+This story will enhance the implementation of `EclipseWorkspace` to support multiple `ProjectConnection` instances being added to the composite.
 The set of `EclipseProject` instances will be exactly the union of those returned by creating a separate `GradleComposite` per `ProjectConnection`.
 No name deduplication or substitution will occur.

 ##### API